solid-contrib/specification-tests/README.md

 * Provide each requirement with an identifier which should also be a valid URL in the specification
 * Identify the subject of the requirement (e.g. client or server)
 * Define the requirement level (e.g. SHOULD, MUST, MAY)
+* Provide access to the text of the requirement

 The intention is that this will be done as RDFa annotations in the specification documents but it is understood that this will take some time.
 As a workaround, the same data may be provided in Turtle format separate to the specification.